saattrupdan/saattrupdan.com/src/posts/2018-10-03-antichains-and-closure-properties.md

 have the $\lambda$-cc. **QED**

-So we get that the following overview of the compatibility of these forcing properties, along with some examples of forcing posets in each category.
+So we get that the following overview of the compatibility of these forcing properties, along with some examples of forcing posets in each category ([download a high-quality PDF of this here](/diagrams/forcing-compatibility.pdf)):

 <img src="/src/assets/img/forcing-compatibility.webp" alt="A diagram showing the
 relations between various forcing properties" class="invert-on-darkmode" />